sandyysh221/PDA_Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

-  dif highest_card(self, card1 card2): # 1) spelling error as it needs to be 'def' to define the method and 2) it's missing a comma between "card1" and "card2" to indicate they're two different arguments if card1.value > card2.value: # should be indented to indicate it's a part of the "highest_card" method
+  dif highest_card(self, card1 card2): # 1) spelling error as it needs to be 'def' to define the method and 2) it's missing a comma between "card1" and "card2" to indicate they're two different arguments if card1.value > card2.value: # lines 29-32 should be indented to indicate it's a part of the "highest_card" method
     return card # "card doesn't exist, should be "card1"
   else:
     return card2